Isoplectron

-Isoplectron is a genus of cave wētā in the family Rhaphidophoridae with three species currently recognized.
-The genus is endemic to New Zealand and distributed throughout the country.
+Isoplectron is a genus of cave wētā in the family Rhaphidophoridae with eight species recognised.
+The genus is endemic to New Zealand and distributed throughout most of the country but has not been recorded north of Taupo.

 Taxonomy and morphology

 The genus Isoplectron was described by Hutton in 1896.
-All species in this genus are small in size (10-17mm body length) and are commonly misidentified as a result of increased undescribed species.
+All species in this genus are small in size (10-17mm body length) and are commonly misidentified.
 The fore femora of the Isoplectron does not contain apical spines, in addition, the hind tibiae models two pairs of apical spines.
 Adult females have a broad bilobed subgenital plate while males have a triangular shape.
-Multiple species are undescribed and are not able to reflect the fauna presently however, descriptions relating to Isoplectron armatum, Isoplectron calcaratum and Isoplectron aciculatum have been made.
+Five new species were described in 2024 and two species were moved from the genera Petrotettix and Setascutum.

 Isoplectron armatum

 Isoplectron armatum are the most commonly observed species of Isoplectron.
-They are found across New Zealand but are more concentrated around Dunedin and can be found in dry spaces under bark or in holes of various trees, especially Nothofagus cliffortioides and Kanuka.
+They are found across New Zealand with the subspecies I. a. armatum in South Island and subspecies I. a. aciculatum in North Island.
+These Rhaphidophoridae are arboreal and during the day can be found in dry spaces under bark or in holes of various trees, especially Nothofagus cliffortioides and kanuka and in artificial refugia (wētā boxes).
 They are also caught in pitfall traps in southern North Island forests.
 Their morphology consists of a body length between 11-17mm, short dorsal and laterals in the hind tibial apical spurs, a very small ventral pair of hind tibial apical spurs and no spinules in the hind tarsal plantulae.
 This is consistent across males and females.

-Isoplectron calcaratum

-This species overlaps in habitat and morphology with their close relative Isoplectron armatum and have been observed in the north of the South Island and Wellington.
+All adult males have a conspicuous curved spine on the retrolateral inferior edge of their hind femur.

-Isoplectron/Setasutum pallidum
+Isoplectron pallidum

-Described by Aola Richards in 1972.
-Limited descriptions and studies have been made on Setasutum pallidum (which might belong in the genus Isoplectron) however they are claimed to be an alpine species with observations in the South Island occurring.
+Described by Aola Richards in 1972 from a single female specimen and moved from the genus Setascutum to Isoplectron in 2024.
+This is the smallest Isoplecton species.
+Isoplectron pallidum is found in sub alpine and alpine rock tors and in montane forest under bark in Otago.